EOEPCA/deployment-guide/docs/prerequisites/container-registry.md

 **Configure Kubernetes to Pull Images from Harbor:**

 The following steps provide an example of how to configure a pod with _Image Pull Secrets_ to use images from the deployed _Container Registry_.

+> Example steps must be adapted for your needs

 1. **Create an image pull secret**: